esl/MongooseIM/doc/modules/mod_global_distrib.md

     | `[mod_global_distrib_bounce_queue, size]` | spiral | A number of messages enqueued for rerouting (the value of this metric is individual per MongooseIM node!). |

+## Security

+The routing protocol carries serialised Erlang terms between datacenters, so a peer that can open a connection to a `mod_global_distrib` endpoint is trusted to a degree comparable with a cluster node.
+Two consequences follow.

+* **Do not expose the endpoints configured in [`connections.endpoints`](#modulesmod_global_distribconnectionsendpoints) to untrusted networks.** They should be reachable only from the other datacenters, whether by network segmentation or by a firewall.
+* **Configure [TLS](#tls-options).** It is disabled by default, in which case messages between datacenters travel over plain TCP, unauthenticated and in the clear.

+The accumulator is stripped of node-local resources before it is sent, so that no pids or references appear on the wire and undecodable payloads are dropped with a `gd_decode_packet_failed` warning rather than taking down a routing worker.
+That limits the damage a malformed payload can do, but it does not remove the need for the two points above.

+The same trust assumption applies to the Redis instance backing [`redis.pool`](#modulesmod_global_distribredispool): session records are stored as serialised terms and are deserialised on read, so an attacker able to write to Redis can inject terms into every node that reads them.
+See [Security scan triage](../developers-guide/security-scan-triage.md) for the wider picture.

 ## Notes

 * You should only start `mod_global_distrib` by configuring it under `modules` option in `mongooseim.toml`.
 Do not add it as host-specific module via `host_config`.